The Stone Store

 and learn about local heritage and culture.

-Take in the Maori meeting house, marvel at the big Wakas [canoes] and also at the people who braved the vast distances of the pacific ocean in these craft.
+(Whare runanga), marvel at the big Wakas [canoes] and also at the people who braved the vast distances of the pacific ocean in these craft.

 Take the Fastcat to historic Russell and Pompallier House, or Cape Brett, Piercy Island and the